SAP/jenkins-library/documentation/docs/steps/abapEnvironmentAssemblePackages.md

   * This can be done manually through the respective applications on the SAP BTP, ABAP environment system.
   * In a pipeline, you can do this, for example, with the step [abapEnvironmentPullGitRepo](https://sap.github.io/jenkins-library/steps/abapEnvironmentPullGitRepo/).
 * The packages to be assembled need to be reserved in AAKaaS and the corresponding information needs to be present in CommonPipelineEnvironment.
 To do so run step [abapAddonAssemblyKitReserveNextPackages](https://sap.github.io/jenkins-library/steps/abapAddonAssemblyKitReserveNextPackages/) prior this step.
+* The credentials to access the AAKaaS (Technical Communication User) must be stored in the Jenkins Credential Store
+* This step needs the names of the packages which should be registered.
+For each package a SAR archive with the data file and metadata XML must be provided.
+* The package names and their status are taken from the addonDescriptor in the commonPipelineEnvironment, as well as the SarXMLFilePath with the path to the SAR file.
+* The information will be written to the commonPipelineEnvironment if you run prior to this step the step [abapAddonAssemblyKitReserveNextPackages](https://sap.github.io/jenkins-library/steps/abapAddonAssemblyKitReserveNextPackages)
+* The SAR archive is produced if you run the step [abapEnvironmentAssemblePackages](https://sap.github.io/jenkins-library/steps/abapEnvironmentAssemblePackages)

+A detailed description of all prerequisites of the scenario and how to configure them can be found in the [Scenario Description](https://www.project-piper.io/scenarios/abapEnvironmentAddons/).

 ## ${docGenParameters}